 A great method to drive innovation throughout the organization is to constantly search for alternative ways of doing business.
 A key part of the de Bono Thinking Systems is the use of alternatives.
-Creativity is about finding alternatives, different ways of doing things.
+Creativity is about finding alternatives, different ways of doing things, and new opportunities.
 Too often we are satisfied with the current state and avoid any effort for improvement.
 Before we realize it, our sales are declining and customers are moving to our competitors.
 We should always be looking for new ways to improve a product, process, or business operation.
 Not just when problems occur or during special situations, but always, every day!

 It is critical to consider alternative ways to solve problems, define problems, and understand ways to create competitive advantages and differentiation.
 Being satisfied with the status quo allows competitors to pass us by and customers to grow tired of the same offerings.
 As the global business environment becomes increasingly competitive, disruptive, and ambiguous, we need to apply creativity to every aspect of the business; not just product development or marketing.

-Even when there is no problem, we should be looking at new ways to improve (e.g., reduce costs, simplify).
+Even when there is no problem, we should be looking at new ways to improve the business (e.g., reduce costs, simplify).
 We must adopt a continuous improvement mindset to improve ourselves, the organization, and customer experiences.
-If something is working well, let’s think of new ways to make it more effective.
+If something is working well, think of new ways to make it more effective.
 If customers love our service, how can we ramp it up and blow them away.
 We must push beyond the initial new ideas.
 If we only stop at the first alternative, we will never know if there was something better.
 Keep pushing yourself and your team to develop more alternatives; it only takes a few extra minutes.